daSilvaRafael/quantum-optical-circuits-with-perceval/README.md

-# Quantum Circuits with Qiskit
+# Quantum Optical Circuits with Perceval

-This jupyter notebook is a supplementary resource to the author’s working paper  _Quantum Computing: An Overview_.
-The paper aims to provide an accessible overview of quantum computing.
-We give high-level explanations of the key quantum properties that are leveraged by a quantum computer, along with the quantum mathematical formalism involved and references for further reading.
+This jupyter notebook is a supplementary resource to the author’s preprint paper  _Photonic Quantum Computing: An Overview_.
+This paper aims to serve as a starting point for the reader interested in learning the fundamentals of photonic quantum computing.
+We cover fundamental quantum principles, mathematical foundations, hardware and software tools for programming photonic quantum circuits, and resources for further study.

 The notebook has the following sections:

-   1. One qubit circuit
+   1. Quandela Cloud account

+   2. Unitary matrices and Optical Circuits

        2.1.
-Quantum Coin Game

-   2. Bell states circuit

-       2.1.
 Run on a quantum simulator
        2.2.
 Run on a real quantum processor

+   3. Optical Circuit from Gate Circuit

 ## Installation